linux-system-roles/tox-lsr/README.md

-* `--image-name` - assuming you have a config file (`--config`) that maps the given image name to a container registry image and optional setup, you can just specify an image name like `--image-name centos-10` and the script will pull the latest image for Fedora 38.
+* `--image-name` - assuming you have a config file (`--config`) that maps the given image name to a container registry image and optional setup, you can just specify an image name like `--image-name centos-10` and the script will pull the latest image for CentOS 10.
 In the config file you can specify additional setup steps to be run e.g. setting up additional dnf/yum repos.
   The corresponding environment variable is `CONTAINER_IMAGE_NAME`.
 * `--config` - default `$HOME/.config/linux-system-roles.json` - this is the